1901–02 French Rugby Union Championship

-The 1901–02 French Rugby Union Championship of first division was won by Racing club de France that beatSBUC in the final.
+The 1901–02 French Rugby Union Championship of first division was won by Racing club de France that beat SBUC in the final.

-Racing was qualified for the final thanks to his victory against Stade Français and SBUC beat F.C.
+Racing was qualified for the final thanks to their victory against Stade Français and SBUC beat F.C.
 Lyon for 6–0.

 Final

 Having a lot of players injured or sick, SBUC put Mathéo, a former player and supporter as prop, in order to have 15 players on the ground.